 University policy actively supports equality of educational opportunity.
 No person will be denied admission to the PHARM Program on the basis of any legally prohibited discrimination involving, but not limited to, race, color, creed, religion, national or ethnic origin, sex, sexual orientation, age, or disability.
-Cornell University has an enduring commitment to support equality of education and employment opportunity by affirming the value of diversity and by promoting an environment free from discrimination.
+Weill Cornell is committed to the maintenance of affirmative action programs, which will assure the continuation of such equality of opportunity.